AdobeDocs/workfront.en/help/classic/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 If custom decisions are configured in your account, the status options reflect your&nbsp;custom decision&nbsp;settings.

 The status of the proof is driven by the “worst case” participant.
-For example, suppose there are three decisions on the proof: two have the status of `Accepted` and one has the status of `Rejected`.
-The "worst case" decision of Rejected over-rules the other decisions and the overall status of the proof is shown as `Rejected`.&nbsp;
+For example, suppose&nbsp;there are three&nbsp;decisions&nbsp;on the proof: two have the status of **Accepted**&nbsp;and one has the status of **Rejected**.
+The "worst case" decision of Rejected over-rules the other decisions and the overall status of the proof is shown as **Rejected**.&nbsp;

 ## Viewing Progress and Status